Sim4n6/plasoWiki/Event-filters.md

 Event filters can be used both during the extraction phase and in the post-processing stage of the tool.

-Tools that have filter support:
+Tools that have event filter support:
  + [psort](https://github.com/log2timeline/plaso/wiki/Using-psort#filtering)

 The generic documentation of the filter language can be found [here](https://github.com/log2timeline/plaso/wiki/Objectfilter)